Log In

 What gets shared

 Before-and-after transformations.
-A matted, terrified dog on intake day next to that same dog six weeks later — fluffy, fat, grinning on someone's couch.
+A matted, terrified dog on intake day next to that same dog six weeks later: fluffy, fat, grinning on someone's couch.
 People can't not share that.
 It makes them feel something, and it makes them want to be part of what you're doing.

 Day-in-the-life stuff.
 People are weirdly fascinated by what happens inside a shelter.
 Morning feeding chaos, a vet check, playtime, a volunteer reading to the cats.
 Doesn't need to be dramatic.
 The everyday stuff is interesting enough on its own.

 Adoption updates.
 When adopters send you photos of their pets living their best lives at the beach or hogging the couch, share them (with permission).
 Every happy adoption photo tells a potential adopter: this could be you.
+Better adoption outcomes start with great pet profiles.

 The honest posts.
 A rough week, a medical emergency that drained your supply budget, the reality of being at capacity again.
 Those posts often get more engagement than the cute stuff.
 People want to support organizations that tell them the truth, not just the highlight reel.